marcus-at-localhost/docs/en/administration/installation.md

 ```
 * * * * * /usr/bin/php /var/www/my-atrocore-project/index.php cron
 ```
-> Please consider `/usr/bin/php` is the correct path to PHP in our case.
+> Please consider that `/usr/bin/php` is the correct path to PHP in our case.
 You may have other path.

 ## 6. Create MySQL database and user